 Gavin Munro of Derbyshire just did.
 The Dailymail, UK, tells us that he and his wife Alice have been growing chairs, lampshades on a field in Wirksworth, 15 miles north of Derby!
 The couple uses strong, fast-growing willow for their designs and they are expecting to harvest their first crop in 2016.
-Labelled as Full Grown, this one-of a-kind furniture brand, has already harvested chairs, a table and lampshades and is currently working on more complex designs including a bookshelf and a chest of drawers.
+Labeled as Full Grown, this one-of-a-kind furniture brand, has already harvested chairs, a table and lampshades and is currently working on more complex designs including a bookshelf and a chest of drawers.
 The Guardian, UK reports that they will be ready for sale by 2017.

 Munro is a keen environmentalist who uses the age-old technique of grafting and pruning to make joins in the original branches.
-He avoids nails, fixing and machinery.
+He avoids nails, fixing, and machinery.
 Alice explains, ‘’Just like a broken bone will be a lot stronger where it heals, the points where the wood is grafted are extremely strong.’
 Munro also believes growing furniture is faster than typical mass production methods, where a tree is grown for more than 60 years before it is ready to be felled, cut up and re-assembled.
 Munro claims that Full Grown will take 4-8 years to produce a single chair.
 Reach us to know more about Millwork

 US: +1 (832) 476 8459